MicrosoftDocs/EMDocs/EMDocs/Solutions/conditional-access-intune-configmgr-exchange-online.md

 -   Exchange Online: Enforces access to email based on the device state

-## Prerequisites
+## Before you begin
-Before you proceed, make sure your environment includes these requirements for implementing this solution.
+Make sure your environment includes these requirements for implementing this solution.

--   Install and assign Exchange services to a [valid digital certificate ](https://technet.microsoft.com/library/dd351044(v=exchg.150).aspx) purchased from a trusted public certificate authority.
+-   Install and assign Exchange services to a [valid digital certificate ](https://technet.microsoft.com/library/dd351044.aspx) purchased from a trusted public certificate authority.

 -   Verify that you are running System Center 2012 R2 Configuration Manager SP1 with cumulative update 1 or later.